CLI Commands

 Required Option

-: Path to the directory containing your markdown files
+: Path to a markdown file or directory containing your markdown files

 Optional Options